Take the family on a 5-day multi-activity trip

 • Active tour for all the family, whatever your interests.

-• See condors, ride horses and bikes and hike to local communities.
+• See condors, ride horses and hike to local communities.

 • Relax in evenings at lovely haciendas with plenty to occupy the kids.